WoWRoster/wowroster/trunk/readme.txt

 WoWRoster v2.0.0
 Copyright (C) 2002-2007 The WoWRoster Dev Team
-Package updated Month DD, YYYY
+Package updated June 20, 2008
 $Id$

 You can view the open source project at - http://www.wowroster.net